Apply for Section 8 Housing Choice Voucher on the HOME page.

 Am I eligible?

 Eligibility for a rental voucher is determined by MHA based on your total annual gross income and family/household size.
 Your family/household income may not exceed the “very low income level” for the Knoxville Metropolitan Area which can be found at http://www.huduser.org/portal/datasets/il.html on HUD’s Web site.

 All persons 18 or older will be subject to a criminal background check.
 Any criminal history may result in denial of your application.

 How do I apply?

-When the waiting list is reopened you may download an application to be faxed or mailed to us or apply in person at our Parkside office at 311 Atlantic Avenue Maryville, TN 37801.
-Currently we do not expect the Section 8 waiting list to reopen before summer of 2014.
+You may apply from the HOME page oryou may download an application to be faxed or mailed to us or apply in person at our Parkside office at 311 Atlantic Avenue Maryville, TN 37801.

 When will I be notified?